OUR STORY.

 MEET Brad Kennington, LMFT-S, LPC-S

 Brad is a co-founder of Austin Sports Behavioral Health.
 He has been a contract therapist with the University of Texas at Austin Athletics for nearly ten years.
 Brad is also the eating disorder consulting therapist with Driftwood Recovery.
 He is a Texas board approved supervisor for both LMFT and LPC Associates and is an adjunct clinical affiliate for the University of Texas at Austin School of Nursing.
-He serves on the Academic & Wellness Roundtable with Athlete Foundry and is a past chair of Governmental Affairs for the Texas Division of the American Association for Marriage and Family Therapy.
+He is a member of the Academic & Wellness Roundtable with Athlete Foundry and is a past chair of Governmental Affairs for the Texas Division of the American Association for Marriage and Family Therapy.

 Brad is a native Texan.
 He graduated from the University of Texas at Austin with the intent of going to law school.
-After finishing UT, Brad worked for six years as the chief of staff and legislative director for a state representative.
-He decided the contact sportof politics was not a good fit for his sense of humor and direct style of relating.
+Brad then worked for six years as the chief of staff and legislative director for a state representative.
+He decided the ‘contact sport’ of politics was not a good fit for his sense of humor and direct style of relating.
 Instead, he chose to pursue his graduate work in counseling and psychotherapy at Texas State University.
-Brad enjoys staying active and being outdoors, especially if it involves water.
-And after a decades-long break from tennis due to injured knees, he is finally enjoying being back on the court again.
+Brad enjoys writing and is currently working on a book on pet grief.
+He likes staying active and being outdoors, especially if it involves water.
+And after a decades-long break from tennis due to injured knees, Brad is finally enjoying being back on the court again.

 Brad Kennington